mshubham1/visibility_distance_prediction/README.md

 ## Overview  📜
 The application is a web app which is developed in Flask Framework.
+* Data Exploration - Using pandas,numpy,matplotlib and seaborn.
+* Data Visulization- Insights obtained through graph about dependent and independent variable.
+* Feature Engineering - Drop the column with higher correlation and perform StandardScaler to scale the data.
+* Model Training - Trained the model with different regressor algo and obtained the DecisionTreeRegressor with best score.
+* Deployment - Biuld the webpage through Streamlit Library and deployed on heroku app.

 ## Dataset
 Dataset available in IBM : https://developer.ibm.com/exchanges/data/all/jfk-weather-data/